-The Sub-Fund seeks to achieve an annualised gross outperformance of the reference indicator 3-month Euribor "EUR 3M" +200 basis points with an investment horizon of at least 12 - 18 months, net of management fees specific to each Share Class as described below under section 5 "Share Classes available and expenses".
+The Sub-Fund seeks to achieve an annualised gross performance that exceeds that of the reference indicator 3-month Euribor "EUR 3M" +200 basis points, over an investment horizon of at least 12 - 18 months.
+The net investment objective of the Sub-Fund is obtained by reducing the gross investment objective by the management fees specific to each Share Class as described below under section 5 "Share Classes available and expenses".